-The Foundation is treated as a component unit because the Company approves the appointment of the Foundation's Board of Directors and has the ability to impose its will on the Foundation.
-The Foundation is a blended component unit as it is a not-for-profit corporation in which the Company is the sole corporate member.
-As a blended component unit, the financial results of the Foundation are included with the financial results of the Company.
+The Foundation and Knowledge Finance are treated as component units as the Company approves the appointment of the Board of Directors and has the ability to impose its will on the units.
+The units are blended component units as they are a not-for-profit corporation in which the Company is the sole corporate member.
+As a blended component unit the financial results of the Foundation and Knowledge Finance are included with the financial results of the Company.